chiselinc/chiselinc.github.io/_posts/2020-02-15-NauseaLikeSartre.md

 <img src="{{ site.baseurl }}assets/imgs/sartre3.jpg" alt="picture of Jean-Paul Sartre from Wikimedia Commons, Chromalab alteration take 3" class="img-responsive">

+# Don't Mind Me, Just Pukin' in the Garden

 When you are violently hurling in public, even if nothing is coming out of your body except brisk puffs of air- well, ladies and germs, that's a real attention-grabber.
 The urgency of the situation escalated as the physical urgency pressed itself into my core muscles, wracking my body.

 **Somebody was gonna notice this absolute nonsense.** And ask me what was up.
 And find out pretty quickly from my gibberish narrative that I was in an altered state.